Goal Setting for the Future Market Stall Owner

 Overcoming the Darkness

-Finally, a goal can be so much more than just a target to work towards.
-It can become your motivation, your crutch, your encouragement as you head towards realising it.
+A goal can be so much more than just a target to work towards.
+It becomes your motivation, your crutch, your encouragement as you head towards realising it.

 Looking back now it doesn’t seem so bad!